OpenVoiceOS/ovos-docker/README.md

 PulseAudio is a requirement and has to be up and running on the host to expose a socket *(for communication)* and a cookie *(for authentication)* to allow the containers to have access to the microphone and speakers.

-On modern Linux distribution, Pipewire handles the sound stack on the system, make sure PulseAudio support is enabled within PipeWire and the service is started as a user and not as `root`.
+On modern Linux distribution, Pipewire handles the sound stack on the system, making sure PulseAudio support is enabled within PipeWire and the service is started as a user and not as `root`.
 The user running the containers could have to be part of the `audio` system group *(depending the Linux distribution)*.

 The `pactl info` command should return information without any error or connection refused.
 Remember to check the permissions of `~/.config/pulse` and `/run/user/1000` directories as well, they should belong to the user running the stack, not `root`.

 ## How to build these images

-The `base` image is the main layer for the other images, for example the `messagebus` image requires the `base` image to be build.
+The `base` image is the main layer for the other images, for example the `messagebus` image requires the `base` image to be built.
 The `sound-base` image is based on the `base` image as well but it's role is dedicated to images that requires sound capabilities such as `audio`, `listener`, `phal`, *etc...*

 **Since there is not yet any stable Open Voice OS release compatible with the current container architecture, the `--build-arg ALPHA=true` is "mandatory" to build working images *(except the `ovos-gui` and `ovos-bus-server` images)*.**